-Moderately to severely immunocompromised individuals, 6 months to 4 years, who have not been previously vaccinated or who may need to restart the vaccination series, should receive the 2-dose schedule as outlined in Table 1 of the ministry's most recent COVID-19 Vaccine Guidance..
+Individuals who are moderately to severely immunocompromised, 6 months and older, who have NOT been previously vaccinated or who are recommended by their clinician to restart the vaccination series should receive the authorized XBB schedule for their age and are recommended to receive one additional dose of XXB.1.5.
+Refer to Table 1 in the ministry's COVID-19 Vaccine Guidance.